The squat is a multi-joint movement that works your entire body. It also happens to be one of my favourite exercises.

 If you’re new to the squat, you need to focus on becoming proficient in the movement before you start adding load.
 Once you have practiced the exercise, and gained some control and familiarity with it, you can start to add load.
 If you have been squatting for a while and still feel like you’re still struggling with it, you may need to look at some specific factors that could be affecting your ability to perform the movement with ease.

-Here are some common issues that we see at BIM that cause people to compensate when attempting to squat:
+Here are some common issues that we see at BIM that cause people to compensate when they attempt to squat:

 - A lack of ability to load the posterior chain (the muscles that run along the backside of your body) so that you’re able to sit back into a squat.
 Most people only perform a squatting action by shifting their weight onto their forefoot and lifting their heels.
 Squatting back into your heels will take some time and practice to get use to.